AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/sso-access/partner-sso/apple-sso/apple-sso-cookbook-rest-api-v2.md

    >[!TIP]
    >
-   > Suggestion: The access token must be cached and used only within the specified duration (e.g., 24-hour time-to-live).
+   > The access token must be cached and used only within the specified duration (e.g., 24-hour time-to-live).
 After it expires, the streaming application must request a new access token.

 +++